jdevfullstack/programming-core-concepts/README.md

 ## Operators
-In programming just like in mathematics, there are operators and the most common in computer programming are arithmetic, comparison, and assignment operators.
+In programming just like in mathematics, there are operators and the most common in computer programming are assignment, arithmetic and comparison operators.

 ### Assignment Operators Sample Program
 ```